Upturn unsubscribed user

 overview logo History and Background

 Celanese Corporation was founded in 1918 as the American Cellulose & Chemical Manufacturing Company.
-It evolved through mergers and acquisitions, becoming a global leader in chemical and specialty materials.
-Its transformation includes divestitures of commodity chemical businesses to focus on value-added engineered materials and acetyl chain products.
+Initially focused on producing cellulose acetate, it has evolved into a global leader in chemical and specialty materials.
+Through acquisitions and innovation, it expanded its product portfolio and geographic reach.

 business area logo Core Business Areas

-• Engineered Materials: Develops, produces, and supplies specialty polymers for various industries, including automotive, medical, and electronics.
-Provides customized solutions.
+• Engineered Materials: Develops, produces and supplies specialty polymers for various industries, including automotive, medical, and electronics.
+These materials offer high performance characteristics, such as strength, durability and heat resistance.

-• Acetyl Chain: Manufactures and supplies acetyl products, including acetic acid, vinyl acetate monomer (VAM), and acetic anhydride, used in paints, adhesives, and textiles.
+• Acetyl Chain: Manufactures and supplies acetyl products, including acetic acid, vinyl acetate monomer (VAM), and other downstream derivatives, used in a wide range of applications from coatings and adhesives to consumer products and textiles.

 leadership logo Leadership and Structure